Safeguarding the Evidential Value of Forensic Cryptocurrency Investigations: The Legal Perspective

 Verifying authenticity of data requires that the original data/source is known and that all changes were tracked~\citepalias[at 546]{CaseLorraine:2007}.
 In this regard, it might be helpful to attach 'certainty-values' to data as proposed by ~\citet[p.
 70]{Casey:2011}.
 Similarly, data protection law particularly requires the data processor to be able to demonstrate compliance with data protection law to ensure accountability (\cf \citetalias[Art.
 4, 19, 25, Recital 57]{LED:2016}, \citetalias[p.
 25]{WP29gdprOpinion:2017}; \citetalias{WP29Accountability:2010}; \citetalias{FISMA:2014}; \citetalias{NIST800-53}).
 The same requirements apply for data from external sources.
 A simple strategy for proving authenticity and integrity of data is to guarantee reproducibility of results by applying the same technique on the same data source.
 This means at least the name of the source, time of access and liability of the source must be recorded as provenance information.
 Since availability of online data often is not guaranteed, additional measures should be implemented to enable the user to prove authenticity of the data \citep[p.
 147]{Heinson:2015} (\eg by archiving content in the WARC File Format \citepalias{ISOWARC}; \url{archive.org}; \citep{kelly_warcreate:_2012}.

 \vc forensic tools that operate on-top of a specific \vc benefit from the underlying concepts of \bc technology which already provide strong authenticity and integrity guarantees (\eg signed transactions) and integrity proofs (proof of work, hash linked list).
-Outcomes of the analysis are hence easily reproducible, given the \emph{currency code} (\eg BTC, ETH), the most recent \emph{block hash} as well as the \emph{analysis method} are recorded (including software version, git commit or other identifiers) within the chain of custody, given the analysis method is deterministic.
+Outcomes of the analysis are hence easily reproducible, given the \emph{currency code} (\eg BTC, ETH), the most recent \emph{block hash} as well as the \emph{analysis method} are recorded (as identifiers) within the chain of custody, given the analysis method is deterministic.

 Ensuring the authenticity and integrity of clustering results is more challenging: tools implementing such techniques create new tool-specific data points that group known \vc addresses into a set of clusters, which are usually identified by some tool-specific identifier.
 Since clustering algorithms run periodically over an evolving transaction ledger, generated clusters are volatile meaning that a cluster generated at a certain \vc state is not necessarily equal to a cluster generated at a later \vc state.
 In order to provide authenticity and integrity of clustering results, tools must implement deterministic cluster identifiers that remain stable when a cluster refers to the same set of addresses over several runs and change when the underlying set of addresses changes.
 This could be achieved by computing a hash (\emph{cluster hash}) over the lexically sorted set of addresses within each cluster and also allow interoperability and comparability of clustering results across tools.